 Identify a process you want to standardize and write instructions telling people how to do it.

 The reality is that if it were that simple, no agency would have problems with its processes.
-But they do.
-Every bottleneck in your business is the result of a poor – or non-existent – SOP.
-The same goes for many of the issues you’ll experience with clients and even your own team.
-Often, it’s the procedures you have in place that are to blame.
+However, every bottleneck in your business results from a poor – or non-existent – SOP.
+The same goes for many issues you’ll experience with clients and even your own team.
+Often, your procedures are the root cause.

 And those poor procedures can cost you a lot of money.